The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 Hungarian colors were hanging here and there.

 The museum of Berehove region was closed, but someone inside decided to let us in still.
 Thanks for that!
 I did not go, because someone had to guard our backpacks.
-And because I love the outside more than the inside, especially if I ahven't been to a place before.
+And because I love the outside more than the inside, especially when the town is new to me.

 A nice water tap in the museum's wall.